microsoft/coyote/docs/ref/Microsoft.Coyote/Configuration/WithProbabilisticStrategy.md

 # Configuration.WithProbabilisticStrategy method

-Updates the configuration to use the probabilistic scheduling strategy during systematic testing.
+Updates the configuration to use the probabilistic exploration strategy during systematic testing.
 You can specify a value controlling the probability of each scheduling decision.
 This value is specified as the integer N in the equation 0.5 to the power of N. So for N=1, the probability is 0.5, for N=2 the probability is 0.25, N=3 you get 0.125, etc. By default, this value is 3.

 ```csharp
 public Configuration WithProbabilisticStrategy(uint probabilityLevel = 3)